 Project Home Page

 A descendant of Luke Mattingly, son of Leonard Ignatius Mattingly Sr. (b.
-1704), son of Thomas Mattingly II, has agree to volunteer a DNA sample.
+1704), son of Thomas Mattingly II has been accepted into the project.
+All tests ordered.
+[Status: Waiting for DNA sample]

 A Little Mattingly History: